mapbox/appropriate-images/README.md

 [![Build Status](https://travis-ci.org/mapbox/appropriate-images.svg?branch=master)](https://travis-ci.org/mapbox/appropriate-images)

-🚧🚧 **EXPERIMENTAL!
-WORK IN PROGRESS!** 🚧🚧

-Generate appropriately resized and optimized images into your website, using a configuration that can be shared with client-side libraries.
+Generate appropriately resized and optimized images for your website, using a configuration object that can be shared with client-side libraries.

-Images are resized with [sharp](http://sharp.dimens.io/en/stable/), then each size variant is optimized (including the creation of a `webp` version) with [imageming](https://github.com/imagemin/imagemin) plugins.
+Images are resized with [sharp](http://sharp.dimens.io/en/stable/), then each size variant is optimized (including the creation of a `webp` version) with [imagemin](https://github.com/imagemin/imagemin) plugins.

 [@mapbox/appropriate-images-get-url] can then be used in the browser to determine which size variant of an image to render, at run time, given an [image configuration] and the available width.

-[@mapbox/appropriate-images-react] can be used to do this in React, with a component that measures its own available width.
+[@mapbox/appropriate-images-react] can be used to do this in React, with a component that automatically measures its own available width.

 ## Installation